crokobit/hugo_blog/content/PL_note.md

 v2, ..., and pn matches vn.
 It introduces all the bindings that the recursive matches introduce.
 - (A similar case for record patterns of the form {f1=p1,...,fn=pn} ...)

+# L3

+# first-class functions
+- function is a value
+- can put it wherever a value can put.

+# high-order function
+- pass a function as an argument to another function or as a result of another function.
+The function takes or returns another function called 'high-order function'

+# function closures
+- functions than can use bindings from outside the function definition

 #h/k
 1. max value of +-*/ tree
 2. sum of link structure